 • the claims are not repeated or reinforced elsewhere in the ad.

-See our advice on Claims in product names.
-[Back up to list]
+See CAP’s advice on Claims in product names.

 Using books to substantiate claims

 The ASA requires advertisers to support their claims with robust evidence and methodologies.
-And the fact that claims appeared in a book is no guarantee that the ASA will consider them reliable.
+The fact that claims appeared in a book is no guarantee that the ASA will consider them reliable.

-See our advice on Substantiation, and the CAP Guidance on the level of substantiation expected in health, beauty and slimming claims.
-[Back up to list]
+See further advice on Substantiation, and the CAP Guidance on the level of substantiation expected in health, beauty and slimming claims.

 Downloadable online content

-The content of downloadable books, comics and audio books can sometimes count as ads.
-This is if their content is directly connected to products or services that the advertisers offer.
-If so, they would fit the following definition from the Scope of the Code:
+The content of downloadable books, comics and audio books can sometimes count as advertising.
+This is if their content is directly connected to products or services that the advertisers offer (see the Scope of the Code).

 When people refer to their own books in social media posts, these posts are likely to count as ads.
 This is because they have a commercial interest in selling the book they've referred to.

-See our advice on Remit: social media and Recognising ads: Social media and influencer marketing.
-[Back up to list]
+Also see: Remit: social media and Recognising ads: Social media and influencer marketing.

 Harm and offence